abdullahabbasitest/alifiya-site/memory-bank/activeContext.md

 3. **Content Strategy**: Focusing on presenting Alifiya's professional experience in the medical devices industry in a clear, organized manner aligned with industry expectations.

 ## Technical Focus Areas
-1. Creating the basic component structure
+1. Refining the component structure
-2. Implementing responsive layout
+2. Enhancing responsive layout implementation
-3. Establishing consistent styling system
+3. Maintaining consistent styling across components
-4. Gathering and organizing content from LinkedIn profile
+4. Adding specialized sections for different aspects of professional experience

 ## Next Steps
-1. Create directory structure for components
-2. Implement the Layout component to provide the page structure
-3. Develop the Header component with navigation
-4. Implement the HeroSection with introduction
-5. Build out the ExperienceSection to showcase professional history
-6. Create the remaining section components
+1. Continue developing remaining section components
+2. Refine the Projects section with additional features if needed
-7. Implement responsive styling
+3. Improve responsive styling for all components
+4. Add animations and transitions for better user experience
-8. Test across devices and browsers
+5. Test across devices and browsers

 ## Open Questions
-1. Need to gather more specific information about Alifiya's key projects and achievements that should be highlighted
-2. Determine which projects or case studies should be featured prominently
-3. Identify any specific medical device industry certifications to showcase
+1. Should we add additional details to project entries (dates, technologies, outcomes)?
+2. Do we need filtering capabilities for the Projects section?
+3. Should we add visual elements like icons to represent different project types?
-4. Consider what contact methods should be included (form, email, LinkedIn)
+4. Should additional contact methods be included (e.g., social media profiles)?

 ## Blockers
 - None identified yet as we're in the initial setup phase